Scania 3-series

-The Scania 3-series is a truck model range introduced in 1987 by Swedish truck manufacturer Scania.
-It is the successor of the 2-series.The 3 series came in a range of different engine sizes and horsepower from 9.0 litre 230 horsepower all the way up to 14 litre V8 500 horsepower engine.
+The Scania 3-series is a truck model range introduced in autumn 1987 by Swedish truck manufacturer Scania.
+It is the successor of the 2-series.The 3 series came in a range of different engine sizes and horsepower from 9.0 litre 230 hp all the way up to 14 litre V8 500 hp.
 Production of the 3-series was stopped after the 4-series were introduced in 1995.
 The 3-series was the first series of Scania trucks to use the Streamline name, aiming to improve fuel efficiency and keep the styling up-to-date.
 The most notable changes were a redesigned bumper and front fascia incorporating a lower-drag grille design and full headlight bezels and an improved cab-side wind deflector design.

-The Scania R143 is generally considered to be the best European tractor unit of its time.
-It is affectionately honoured by truck enthusiasts and has an unwavering reputation as a reliable and groundbreaking workhorse.